bonet/llm-compare/README.md

 <h3>Quickstart</h3>

-1. To run this project you need to have `pipenv` installed.
+1. To run this project you need to have `pipenv` installed:
     - On Linux: `sudo apt install pipenv`
     - On Mac: `brew install pipenv`